MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserEvent.md

 Update the permissions assigned to an existing share recipient or delegate, through the corresponding \<b\>calendarPermission\</b\> object for a calendar.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaUserEvent](/powershell/module/Microsoft.Graph.Beta.Calendar/Update-MgBetaUserEvent?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)